abelectronicsuk/ABElectronics_Python_Libraries/ExpanderPi/README.md

 Python Library to use with Expander Pi board from https://www.abelectronics.co.uk

-The Expander Pi contains separate classes for the real-time clock, analogue to digital converter, digital to analogue converter and the digital I/O pins.
+The Expander Pi contains separate classes for the real-time clock, analogue to digital converter, digital to analogue converter and 16 digital I/O pins.
 Examples are included to show how each of the classes can be used.

+The Expander Pi uses the following devices:
+- Maxim DS1307 Real-time Clock (RTC)
+- Microchip MCP3208 8-channel 12-bit resolution analogue input (ADC)
+- Microchip MCP4822 2 channel 12-bit resolution analogue output (DAC)
+- Microchip MCP23017 16-channel digital I/O controller

 The example python files can be found in /ABElectronics_Python_Libraries/ExpanderPi/demos

 ### Downloading and Installing the library

-To download to your Raspberry Pi type in terminal:
+To download to your Raspberry Pi type in the terminal:

 ```
 git clone https://github.com/abelectronicsuk/ABElectronics_Python_Libraries.git